 The first Bible mystery we will examine is that of God: his Person, character, nature, works, and purposes.
 The Bible teaches that God is a mystery, but that we humans are to learn as much as the Bible teaches about Him, and be good administrators in sharing with others the mystery of Who God is.

-Way back in the beginning of the creation of humanity, God revealed Himself to humanity primarily in two ways: in the cosmos…and by implanting eternity in the hearts of all humans.
+Way back in the beginning of the creation of humanity, God revealed Himself to humanity primarily in two ways: 1. in the cosmos…and 2. by implanting eternity in the hearts of all humans.
 Later, He revealed Himself in a third way: the Old Testament portion of the Bible.
-Still later, He revealed Himself in the person of Jesus and in New Testament writings shortly after the time of Jesus.
+Still later, in a fourth way He revealed Himself in the person of Jesus and in New Testament writings shortly after the time of Jesus.
 So, God has revealed Himself to humanity in creation, by implanting eternity in the heart of every human, through the Bible, and through Jesus.
 In a sense, there is a fifth way: through the church, the living Body of Jesus.

 The Person, character, nature, works, and ways of God are no longer a mystery!
 God has very clearly and plainly revealed Himself to every human in five ways noted above…if they are open to his revelation of Himself.
 Underlying all God is and does is the fact that He is love; that is Who God is at the very core of his Being.
 He loves every human equally and simultaneously, and reveals his love personified in and through the Person and nature of Jesus, God the Son.
 Everything God does flows from his eternal love for all his creation and for all humanity.